 XVI.B.2.3.1.
-Controlled distribution system
+Controlled distribution systems

 A controlled distribution system refers to the set of measures implemented to ensure that the stages of the distribution chain of a medicinal product are tracked up to the prescription and/or pharmacy dispensing the product.
-Orders and shipments of product from a single or multiple identified distribution points facilitate traceability of the product.
-For instance, this sort of measures could be considered for those products controlled in each country under the respective national legislations to prevent misuse and abuse of medicines.
+Orders and shipments of product from a single or multiple identified distribution points in the EU facilitate traceability of the product.
+For instance, this sort of measures could be considered for those products controlled in each Member Statecountry under the respective national legislations about to prevent the-misuse and abuse of medicines.